Scaling Up On-Device LLMs via Active-Weight Swapping Between DRAM and Flash: Implementation

 \textbf{Caching.} Additionally, we implement the dynamic LLM weight caching, where caching is managed separately for each weight tensor.
 We use a hash table-based approach to efficiently query cached weight channels and dynamically track their activation frequency during decoding.
 When loading a new channel, we replace the least frequently activated channel, updating its index pointer in the hash table accordingly.
 Furthermore, we develop a kernel for generating active channel indices.
 This kernel maintains activation thresholds corresponding to different LLM sparsity levels.
 Before each activation step, it determines whether a channel should be activated based on the appropriate threshold.

-\textbf{Self-distillation.} In order to implement and test sparsity-aware self-distillation, we extend BitDistiller \cite{du2024bitdistiller} into an open-source framework called Sparse-Distillation.
-We have developed a plug-and-play module that enables sparse model inference and training with just one line of code.
-This framework also supports quantization-aware sparsification.
-Specifically, we add a predictor to each block and perform activation sparsification by loading pre-generated block-level thresholds.
-During backpropagation, we incorporate a gradient straight-through estimation (STE) layer, and in the loss function design, we provide an SDloss option.
-In our self-distillation experiments, we train on a mixed dataset from alpaca-wikitext-c4, with each epoch containing approximately 9k data samples.
-A full training run comprises five epochs, with a learning rate of $8\times10^{-6}$ and 4-bit quantization.
+\textbf{Self-distillation.} In order to implement the sparsity-aware self-distillation, we develop a plug-and-play sparse module in BitDistiller \cite{du2024bitdistiller}, an open-source framework for quantization-aware LLM distillation.
+Specially, we insert an activation sparsity module before each LLM weight computation.
+This module preloads a sparsity threshold for the activations and generates a Top-K mask at inference time by comparing the activations against the threshold.
+During backpropagation, we incorporate a gradient STE layer for each LLM weight.
+In addition, we implement the KLD loss function.
+In our self-distillation experiments, we use a sub-dataset from C4 dataset, with each epoch containing approximately 50K data samples (10B tokens).
+Full self-distillation comprises two epochs, with a learning rate of $1\times10^{-6}$ and 4-bit quantization.
+On 4$\times$80G-A100, it takes approximately 10 hours for an LLM.

 Overall, \sysname comprises 3762 new lines of C++ code and thousands lines of Python code.